Kuilima Ests East

 There is no substantive evidence that the pools are heated: none of the provided public remarks (from many different listings/agents) mention 'heated' or 'heated pool', and only 3 of 20 MLS records include a HEAPOO flag.
 This pattern suggests agents may have inconsistently checked an amenity box; the dominant, repeated agent language describes pools but never indicates they are heated.

-I looked for 'salt water pool,' 'saltwater pool,' 'saline pool,' or similar wording.
-The listings mention multiple pools, but none specify that the pool water is salt water.
+I looked for wording such as "salt water pool," "saltwater pool," or "saline pool."
+The listings mention pools multiple times, but none specify that the pool is salt water.

 No analysis available

-I looked for coin-op, card-operated, quarters, laundry fee, or other paid-laundry wording.
-The remarks only mention in-unit washer/dryer or washer/dryer hookups, with no indication of paid community laundry.
+I looked for any indication that shared laundry requires payment, such as coin-op, card-operated, or paid laundry wording.
+The remarks only reference in-unit laundry and hookups, so there is no public evidence of paid community laundry.

 No analysis available